 As a Business and Enterprise academy we are outward facing and aim to be a regional leader in careers and employability.
 We have strong partnerships with local businesses including: SERTEC, who sponsored our new ICT suite in 2017; BMW, with whom we are working on an enterprise challenge to design and build hydrogen fuelled cars and B46 who are a local network of businesses who have provided a range of employability workshops and provide excellent opportunities for our students.
 We are a ‘Digital Schoolhouse’ meaning we are at the forefront for teaching computing and we deliver computing to our primary partners too.
 We are always open to new projects and ideas so please do get in touch if you have any!

 The best way to get a feel for our school is to come and visit us during the school day and have a student led tour.
 This will enable you to see our amazing students and teachers in action.
 We have places in some of our year groups and are always open to having discussions about school admissions.
 If you are unable to visit us right now take some time to look on our Twitter or Face Book pages and you will see the photos and videos that capture the wealth of activities and student achievement over recent weeks and months.

 The beauty of working in education is that there is something every day to make us smile or laugh or burst with pride.
 We welcome you to come and share this with us.

 I look forward to welcoming you to our school.

 Open Morning is from 10.00 am to 1.00 pm, Saturday 30th June 2018 (for September 2019 intake)

-The Arthur Terry Learning Partnership (ATLP) is a respected multi-academy trust of four primary schools, three secondary schools, five children’s centres and one teaching school, based in Coleshill, Erdington and Four Oaks.
+The Arthur Terry Learning Partnership (ATLP) is a respected multi-academy trust of five primary schools, three secondary schools and a teaching school based in Birmingham, North Warwickshire and Staffordshire.

 By working in partnership, the ATLP can share resources, expertise and deliver quality education to make an even greater difference where it matters most.